034-BikashKumarYadav/bookmark-manager/README.md

-# Bookmark Manager
+# Personal Bookmark Manager

 Hi CodemyX team!
-Here’s my submission for the task — a Bookmark Manager web application that helps users organize and manage their bookmarks in a clean, intuitive interface.
+Here’s my submission for the task — a Personal Bookmark Manager web application that helps users organize and manage their bookmarks in a clean, intuitive interface.

 ## Features
 - **View Bookmarks**: See all your saved bookmarks in a clean list or grid format.